stephendonner/davehunt.github.io/_posts/2016-09-19-lessons-from-mentoring.md

 Something to note before I get into my learnings and advice for anyone about to embark on mentoring (or being mentored) is that these were remote mentorships.
-Although I was fortunate enough to spend time with Justin and Ana, for the majority of their projects we had an ocean separating us.
-As a result some of what I'll talk about may be specific to the nature of this challenge.
+Although I was fortunate enough to spend a little in-person time with Justin and Ana, for the majority of their projects we had an ocean separating us.
+As a result, some of what I'll talk about may be specific to the nature of this challenge.

 # Prepare a cohesive project

 The two projects I mentored were very different.
-Ana's was an enhancement to a pytest plugin, of which I have been the primary contributor and maintainer.
+Ana's was an enhancement to a pytest plugin, for which I have been the primary contributor and maintainer.
-Being so familiar with the project, and understanding the problems that the project addresses helped me to form a fairly cohesive project.
-There were a few smaller enhancements initially to get Ana familiar with the codebase and associated packages, leading up to the main enhancement.
+Being so familiar with the project and understanding the problems that the project addresses helped me to form a fairly cohesive project.
+Initially, there were a few smaller enhancements to get Ana familiar with the codebase and associated packages, leading up to the main enhancement.
 This made it easier to gauge how well Ana was progressing, and to decide when she was ready to move onto the main task.

-For Justin's project I was initially less familiar with the needs of the teams involved.
+For Justin's project, I was initially less familiar with the needs of the teams involved.
 Although I had worked on the project myself, it was much more challenging to pull things together and see the bigger picture.
 I did at least feel conscious of this throughout, and made an effort to present something